- Crop Production: crop rotation, cover crops

 - Soil Management: organic matter, soil quality/health

-The overall goal of this project was to enhance the organic agriculture knowledge-base and practical skills of target audience that included the Extension personnel, mentor farmers and NRCS personnel from the southeast region of US.
-The specific objectives were to 1) Organize and conduct in-class workshops and advanced hands-on training exercises and 2) Develop educational resources accessible to the educators in the SSARE Region States.
-The objectives were accomplished by the project collaborators drawn from the five cooperating institutions, Tuskegee University (lead institution), Auburn University, North Carolina State University, University of Arkansas at Pine Bluff and the Alabama Sustainable Agriculture Network.
+The overall goal is to enhance the knowledge base and practical skills of Extension personnel, mentor farmers and other personnel, in organic agriculture.
+The specific objectives are to 1) Organize and conduct a series of in-class workshops and hands-on training exercises and 2) Develop educational resources which will be used by educators in the SSARE Region States.

 Collaborators from multi-state institutions, that include 1862 Universities (Auburn University and North Carolina State University), 1890 Universities (Tuskegee University and University of Arkansas at Pine Bluff), and Alabama Sustainable Agriculture Network (ASAN) will team up and combine their expertise and experience to train the target audience from three States in SSARE Region.
 To prepare for the program implementation, collaborators will meet with the target audience in their respective states and identify their training needs in organic agriculture.
 Collaborators will then hold their first teleconference meeting to discuss these training needs and assign the training topics.
 Strategies to compile effective educational resources will also be discussed during the teleconference.